HusainCode/linux-study/README.md

-# linux-study
- study repo for learning Linux
+# This repository for learning Linux